 Is Wombat Invest any good?

 If you are looking to set out on your investment journey and want a low cost and uncomplicated way of doing this, then Wombat is a great starting point.
 It has successfully made investing relatable and interesting whilst removing all the complicated jargon that can put new investors off.
-However, if you want to invest with a pot that is worth over £1000, the fees can be a little on the high side and you may find a better deal elsewhere.
+However, if you want to invest with a pot that is worth over £250, you may find a better deal elsewhere.
 That being said, the use of the ISA comes as part of the package and it is worth remembering that other platforms will charge extra for the use of the ISA.

 Wombat also like to remind potential investors that they are able to invest with as little as £10, and whilst this may sound appealing, there are other investment platforms out there that will allow you to invest with as little as £1.